Task Aware Dreamer for Task Generalization in Reinforcement Learning: Task aware dreamer

-\section{Task Aware Dreamer}
+\section{Task aware dreamer}

-In this section, we propose a novel framework of Task Aware Dreamer (TAD) for handling task generalization, including the reward-informed world models and the optimization.
-Finally, we will provide theoretical analyses of designs in TAD.

-\subsection{Reward-Informed World Models}

-Our first observation is that model-based methods, in addition to proving to improve sample efficiency in the single-task setting~\cite{janner2019trust,hafner2019dream}, are also effective in narrowing down the hypothesis space of the optimal Q function when considering task generalization: \begin{theorem}[Informally, a detailed version and proof are in Appendix B.1] Given $M$ tasks $\{\mathcal{M}_m\}_{m=1}^M$ and corresponding dataset $D^m$ sampled from $\mathcal{M}_m$.
-We can consider three hypothesis classes of optimal Q function $\mathcal{H}_1, \mathcal{H}_2, \mathcal{H}_3$ as \begin{itemize} \item $\mathcal{H}_1$ includes all optimal Q functions satisfying the Bellman optimality equation for all transitions in $\mathcal{D}_m$. \item For any dynamics $p_m$ satisfying the dynamic transition in $\mathcal{D}_m$, $\mathcal{H}_2$ includes all optimal Q functions satisfying the Bellman optimality equation for all transitions consistent with $p_m$. \item For any dynamics $p$ satisfying all dynamic transition in $\{\mathcal{D}_m\}_{m=1}^M$, $\mathcal{H}_3$ includes all optimal Q functions satisfying the Bellman optimality equation for all transitions consistent with $p$. \end{itemize} We have that $\mathcal{H}_3\subseteq \mathcal{H}_2\subseteq \mathcal{H}_1$. \end{theorem}

-Here $\mathcal{H}_2\subseteq\mathcal{H}_1$ utilizes the generalization ability of the trained world model, which is similar to the single-task setting.
-Moreover, $\mathcal{H}_3\subseteq\mathcal{H}_2$ is based on similar dynamic structures across different tasks, which benefits learning the general world model.
-In summary, this result inherits the previous result~\cite{young2022benefits} where the reward function is unchanged and inspires us that training a general world model can narrow down the hypothesis of possible Q function as well as benefit training the agent.
+In this section, we begin by establishing that world models are beneficial for task generalization.
+We then introduce Reward-Informed World Models (RIWM) and propose Task-Aware Dreamer (TAD) as a novel approach to promote generalization.
+Finally, we provide theoretical analyses demonstrating that TAD can effectively enhance performance across various tasks.

+\subsection{Reward-informed world models}